Table of Contents

 Make sure that even the URL has a breadcrumb approach and contains keywords as well.
-A well-optimized URL might look something like this:
+A good SEO optimized blog’s URL might look something like this:

 www.carindigo.com/honda/civic – This automatically shows that the first one is the leading website, the second is the brand page, and the third is the car page.
 Use the breadcrumb structure since it is short and targets the keywords.

 To make it even more precise, try www.carindigo.com/honda/civic/interiors.
 This URL shows that you will now access the interior page of the car, and it targets the keywords related to the head keyword, i.e., Honda Civic, and remains short and precise.